-I have compelling results that show patients who do exercises on my plan appear asymptomatic when tested by a neurologist.
+I have compelling results that show some patients who do exercises on my plan either stop the progression of symptoms, or even show improvement when tested by a neurologist.

 While there is no cure for Parkinson's, medications and exercise can work together to manage the disease.
-In combination with drugs which add dopamine to the brain, my success with exercise give patients an additional tool to improve their quality of life.
+In combination with drugs which add dopamine to the brain, exercise gives patients an additional tool to improve their quality of life.

 My goal is to restore functionality and range of motion for patients so they can avoid falling and return to daily activities that they enjoy.
 I implement fun and interactive exercises which improve not only adherence to my program, but also the patient’s mood.